jwpark97114/cse15l-lab-reports/report.md

 In this directory you can run commands as if you are working with your local terminal.
 I tried to see if I'm allowed to modify cs15lwi23.

-So, I tried following codes.
+So, I tried following lines.

 > * pwd
 > * cd ..